 However, for persistent clogs, it's best to call a plumber as they have specialized tools to tackle even the toughest blockages safely and effectively.

 Regular upkeep is crucial as it prevents clogs and saves time and money in the long run.
+Preventive habits not only reduce emergency plumbing calls but also protect your home from costly water damage during the coldest months.

 Remember to clean your drains every month by pouring hot water down them to melt grease and soap scum.
 Use a mix of baking soda and vinegar for a natural cleaner, let it sit for 15 minutes, then rinse with hot water.